StackVista/stackstate-docs/setup/cli.md

     +-- topology   # Topology templates in a format specific to the CLI
 ```
 2. (optional) Place the `sts` file under your PATH to use StackState CLI commands from [anywhere on the command line](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere).
-3. Follow the steps below to [configure the StackState CLI](#configure-the-stackstate-cli).
+3. Follow the steps below to [manually configure the StackState CLI](#manual-config-docker-install).

 ## Configure the StackState CLI

 To use the StackState CLI, you need to configure it with the API connection details for your StackState instance.

-* If you installed the StackState CLI using the Linux or Windows instructions above, a [wizard will guide you through configuration](#wizard-configuration-linux=and-windows-install).
+* If you installed the StackState CLI using the Linux or Windows instructions above, a [wizard will guide you through configuration](#wizard-config-linux-and-windows-install).
-* If you ran the Docker install, you will need to [create the configuration file manually](#manual-configuration-docker-install).
+* If you ran the Docker install, you will need to [create the configuration file manually](#manual-config-docker-install).

 ### Wizard config (Linux and Windows install)